Welcome, Humans of Planet Earth!

-SiteGround – this is #1 and best website hosting service that I used so far and the one I am currently using.
+- SiteGround – this is #1 and best website hosting service that I have used so far and the one I am currently using.
 (You get one free domain if you are starting out.)
-And their uptime is really 99.9%, not just in writing but for real.

 Travel Writing Tools

-Plagiarism Checker – an online tool can check for duplicate and plagiarized content across the Internet.
-There is also an app/plugin that you can download and use with your blog
+- Plagiarism Checker – an online tool can check for duplicate and plagiarized content across the Internet.
+There is also an app/plugin that you can download and use on your blog

 Free Travel Photos

-T-Shirts, Hoodies, Accessories, Mugs, Caps, and more: The Art of Travel Store – check out all our swags and goodies
+Travel, adventure, and wanderlust theme graphic T-shirts, hoodies, accessories, mugs, caps, and more: The Art of Travel Store – check out all our swags and goodies.

 Something missing?
 Post it in a comment, and we’ll be sure to review it and consider it for adding to our list.
 Think something should be categorized differently or doesn’t belong?
 Post a comment and let us know!